PPatrickGU/ROB311/TP1/README.md

 # ROB 311 class project - TP1

-Writing the algorithm of KNN from scratch and using it to two data sets.
+Implementing the algorithm of KNN in python  and using it to two data sets.